Knight-Wu/articles/linux 相关/linux 原理.md

 *  fork的开销
 is the duplication of the parent’s page tables and the creation of a unique process descriptor for the child
 * exec()
- loads a new executable into the address space and begins executing it.
+The kernel loads an executable file into memory during an _exec_ system call, and the loaded process consists of at least three parts, called _regions_: text, data, and stack
 ### 12. memory management
 #### pages
 Most 32-bit architectures have 4KB pages, whereas most 64-bit architectures have 8KB pages.This implies that on a machine with 4KB pages and 1GB of memory, physical memory is divided into 262,144 distinct pages.